chauff/cse1500-web-transcripts/Lecture-3.md

 console.log( gameStatModule.gamesStarted ); //prints out "undefined"
 ```

 In this code snippet, we are defining a variable `gameStatModule` which is assigned a `function` expression that is immediately invoked (also known as [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) ).
-An IFFE itself is also a design pattnern, it looks as follows:
+An IIFE itself is also a design pattern, it looks as follows:

 ```javascript
 (function () {